-Children who had documentation in the medical record of the screening or service during the measurement year or the year previous to the measurement year.
+Children who had documentation in the medical record of the screening or service during the measurement year or the 6 months prior.

 2a.22 Describe the method for discriminating performance (e.g., significance testing):

 Comparison of means and percentiles; analysis of variance against established benchmarks; if sample size is >400, we would use an analysis of variance.